YixuanSeanZhou/GaryPlanner/back_end/README.md

 ### Get Degree Audit
-To get degree audit here, you may have to run your degree audit at https://act.ucsd.edu/studentDars/select.
+To get degree audit here, you may **have to run your degree audit** at https://act.ucsd.edu/studentDars/select.

+Navigate to GaryPlanner, type `git pull`

 Type `git checkout selenium_docker` to switch into the selenium_docker branch.

 In the current directory, first run `chmod u+x degree_audit.sh`.
 And then run `./degree_audit.sh [username] [password]` to get you degree_audit.json.
 Don't forget to check your Duo.
 If there's any errors, please report them to me.